raisedadead/Brewfile/README.md

 # Brewfile

-> tools, apps, and utilities that I use on my macOS machines
+> apps, tools and utilities that I use on my macOS machines

 ## License